+This section provides details regarding additional experiments.
 All models were trained with the following configurations unless otherwise noted.
 Noise2Recon models were trained with 1 supervised training subject and 13 unsupervised training subjects with 1:1 balanced sampling between supervised and unsupervised scans.
 Consistency loss weight was $\lambda=0.1$.
-During training, the noise level was sampled at random from the specified range $\mathcal{R}(\sigma_{tr})$.
+During training, the noise level was sampled at random from the specified range $\noiserange$.
 Supervised+Aug models were trained with 14 supervised training subjects with 20\% probability (p=0.2) of applying augmentations.